-Rural America is home to families numbering 63 million people, 16 percent of the U.S. population.
-Those families are spread out over 72 percent of the country’s land area.
+Rural America is home to 63 million people, 16 percent of the U.S. population.
+Those folks are spread out over 72 percent of the country’s land area.

 Rural America In These Times corrects that deficit by providing a forum for the people and organizations in rural America that are on the frontlines of some of the most significant — yet most underreported — movements of our time.
 These include the ongoing struggle for an agricultural economy that is centered on people and dedicated to environmental sustainability; innovative experiments to create resilient communities; the development of inclusive economically viable economies; the creation of land-based livelihoods, and the rural coalitions that have formed in the myriad local battles against fracking, frack-sand mining and pipelines.

 Rural America has a rich tradition of community cooperation from which to draw inspiration, from the grange movement of the 19th century Populists to the American Agricultural Movement of the 1970s.
 This history helps provide an antidote to the Big Ag-centered agenda of 4‑H, FFA (Future Farmers of America) and the Farm Bureau.

 The only assumption Rural America In These Times makes about its readers is that they can read and that they care about the life of their community.
 This blog will strive to be a site of discussion, and to include voices from various sides of an issue.
 Communications research indicates that, rather than speaking to a choir, open debate in which doubts, fears and prejudices are freely expressed is the most effective way to get people to re-examine their own assumptions.

 Rural America In These Times is written and edited to be accessible to readers from all walks of life, regardless of who they vote for or where they live.
 For example, some of our most ardent organic farmers hold a libertarian perspective.
 Rural America is where hippies and rednecks eat election night dinner together.
 The land and its care is the unifying project that helps smooth out this polarization.